early associate of Origins Theatre Projects, Sara Graefe was

 March 21-30, 2003

-crush; falling in love for the first time?
-Yellow on
+your first crush; falling in love for the first time?
+Yellow

-Thursdays is a coming-of-age story about the wonders of friendship
+on Thursdays is a coming-of-age story about the wonders of

-sexual awakening.
-Rebecca and Katie are best friends.
-After
+friendship and sexual awakening.
+Rebecca and Katie are best

-apart “all the rules have changed.”
-Rebecca is
+friends.
+After one summer apart “all the rules have

-to her surprise, a completely different attraction.
-See Yellow
+Katie is discovering, to her surprise, a completely different

-writes, “My work on Yellow on Thursdays was spurred
+Sara Graefe writes, “My work on Yellow on Thursdays

-by North American statistics which estimate that 30% of teen
+was spurred by North American statistics which estimate that

-suicides are related to confusion over sexual orientiation.
+30% of teen suicides are related to confusion over sexual

-Plus high school is a hard time for everybody—all teens
+orientiation.
+Plus high school is a hard time for everybody—all

-are struggiling with their own personal concerns over sex,
+teens are struggiling with their own personal concerns over

-body image, and identity coupled with intense pressures to
+sex, body image, and identity coupled with intense pressures

 to become who you really are.”

-once again features an excellent cast of top notch professionals:
+production once again features an excellent cast of top notch

-design team include George Scott (Set/ PM); Billy Moysey (Sound);
+production design team include George Scott (Set/ PM); Billy

-Andrew McCaw (Lights); Margaret McKea (Costumes); Sheena Ross,
+Moysey (Sound); Andrew McCaw (Lights); Margaret McKea (Costumes);

 Workshop Production: Vancouver Youth Week, 1999